gjermundgaraba/bjaanes.github.io/_posts/2015-03-15-learning-web-dev-series-part-4-im-doing-javascript.md

 # AngularJS

-My primary focus have been front end development &#8211; but even more specifically I fell totally in love with AngularJS.
+My primary focus have been front end development - but even more specifically I fell totally in love with AngularJS.
 Its such a great framework.
-I haven&#8217;t much to compare it with at this time (even though I have looked at some of the other popular in the space), but at least I enjoy it.
+I haven't much to compare it with at this time (even though I have looked at some of the other popular in the space), but at least I enjoy it.

 I have done most of my Angular learning on code school.
 I have also utilized the <a href="https://docs.angularjs.org/tutorial" target="_blank">AngularJS official tutorial</a>, <a href="https://docs.angularjs.org/guide" target="_blank">developer guide</a> and <a href="https://docs.angularjs.org/api" target="_blank">API Reference</a>.
 They have in combination proved to be a great way to learn the ropes (it was for me anyway).